-Challenges for this Objective Risks to this Objective Ways to test with all types of voters?
+Challenges for this Objective Risks to this Objective How can there be a universal system, used by all voters?
 What are the common requirements for the largest number of voters?
 Are different requirements needed for different types of voting systems?
 Can poll workers have a similar interface across many devices?
 Varieties in hardware.
-We will never have a perfect system.
-Could make systems more expensive if not designed well.
-Need for education in universal design approaches.
+Could make systems more expensive.
 Could lead to a reduced range of accessibility features.
+Not meeting accessibility needs of all voters, especially those with extreme disabilities.
+Need to test with all types of voters.